smikhalevski/react-corsair/README.md

   is a DOM-specific history adapter that uses HTML5 history API.

 - [`createHashBrowserHistory`&#8239;<sup>↗</sup>](https://smikhalevski.github.io/react-corsair/functions/history.createHashBrowserHistory.html)
-  is a DOM-specific history adapter that uses HTML5 history API but stores location in a [URL hash&#8239;<sup>↗</sup>](https://developer.mozilla.org/en-US/docs/Web/API/URL/hash).
+  is a DOM-specific history adapter that uses HTML5 history API and stores location in a [URL hash&#8239;<sup>↗</sup>](https://developer.mozilla.org/en-US/docs/Web/API/URL/hash).
 This is useful if your server doesn't support history fallback, or if you're shipping an HTML file.